ABOUT – DEPARTMENT OF MECHANICAL ENGINEERING

 The Department currently offers undergraduate program (B Tech) in Mechanical Engineering.
 The present intake is 60.
 We provide state of the art facilities both in the classrooms as well as in the laboratories.
 The department has a team of well qualified, experienced and committed staff members.
 It provides an atmosphere conducive for acquiring knowledge and emphasizes on practical learning.
 The department motivates both cultural and physical activities.

-- To provide state of the art academic ambience and guidance.
+- Provide the state of the art academic ambience.

 PROGRAM EDUCATIONAL OBJECTIVES (PEOs)

-- Our students will inculcate professional and ethical values, team spirit and leadership skills.
+- Our students will manifest professional and ethical values, team spirit and leadership skills.